fbpx Press Release: CIRCA Presents Cauleen Smith, Covid Manifesto | CIRCA 2020

 Created by artist Josef O’Connor, CIRCA commissions a different artist each month to present new ideas that consider our world CIRCA now.
 Each artist is invited to create a new work for Piccadilly Lights, Europe’s largest screen, that offers an innovative and exciting new way for London to engage with art, both outside and at home, in a safe and socially distanced way.

-Visitors to Piccadilly Circus will be able to connect their headphones to WWW.CIRCA.ART and receive a fully immersive audio-visual experience.
+Visitors to Piccadilly Circus will be able to connect their headphones to the CIRCA website and receive a fully immersive audio-visual experience.
 The website will also stream the artwork every evening (20:20 BST/GMT).
 Exhibiting artists are invited to upload supporting content such as images, text and videos throughout the month, to expand on their ideas and engage a wider digital community from around the world.

 The CIRCA website will be transformed into an extraordinary archive of past projects from the artist’s trajectory, references from her ongoing research and allusions to her revolutionary imaginary, constituting a virtual mid-career survey curated in collaboration with The Showroom, London.